apache/flink-docker/README.md

 Once the pull request has been merged (often within 1 business day), the new images will be available shortly thereafter.

+For new major Flink releases, once the new image is available, the `dev-x.y` branch must be created:
+1. Create the branch based on `dev-master`
+2. update `testing/run_travis_tests.sh`:
+    * replace usage of `./add-custom.sh` with `./add-version.sh -r x.y -f x.y.0`
+    * replace references to `dev-master` with `dev-x.y`

 ### Release checklist